rgambee/rgambee.github.io/education/undergrad.md

 national engineering honor society, and earned a mark of High Distinction on my diploma.

+During my junior and senior years, I worked on a pair of exciting [capstone projects](/projects/clinic.html).

 ## Research

 As an undergraduate, I had the opportunity to participate in academic research